 - Following precise instructions and adhere to rigid standards

 A sterile processing technician salary depends greatly on geographic location and level of experience.
 The U.S. Bureau of Labor Statistics groups sterile processing technicians in with other "medical equipment preparers."

-Based on national estimates from May 2018, the median annual wage for medical equipment preparers was $36,240.* This means that half earned more than that amount, and half earned less.
+Based on national estimates from the Bureau of Labor Statistics for May 2018, the median annual wage for medical equipment preparers was $36,240.
+This means that half earned more than that amount, and half earned less.
 The typical sterile processing tech salary likely falls close to this median.

 Most full-time sterile processing techs also receive full benefits like paid vacation and health insurance.

 How to Become a Sterile Processing Technician